qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/generator_config_howto.rst

 You roughly have to take these steps to accomplish that:
   - define a set of classes you want to include
-  - An important thing to keep in mind here is that the architecture of qooxdoo is designed around <generator_config_background#application_startup|running whole applications>, not just providing a set of library classes.
+  - An important thing to keep in mind here is that the architecture of qooxdoo is designed around :doc:`running whole applications <generator_config_background#application_startup>`, not just providing a set of library classes.
 That means that once the qooxdoo runtime starts it will
   * create a runtime environment (vars, core classes and objects, etc.)
   * look for a main application class to run